Chefs Notes

 When we stir-fry it is important that we don't cool the wok down too much.
 The way to prevent this is to add the ingredients in stages.
 Typically, we would add onions first, followed by firmer vegetables like carrots and celery.
 We then finish up with softer, wetter vegetables like bean sprouts.

 There are two main things to keep in mind here.
-Maintaining the heat of the wok, and the cooking times of each vegetables.
+Maintaining the heat of the wok, and the cooking times of each vegetable.
 Maintaining the heat of the wok is paramount.
 It is the most important thing to keep in mind when stir-frying.
 Secondly is the cooking times of the vegetables and other ingredients.
-As I said, we will look at wok cooking in a minute, so let’s first look at vegetable cooking times.
+As I said, we will look at wok cooking in a minute, so let's first look at vegetable cooking times.

 Vegetable Cooking Times